 Everyone is invited to discuss biking, feminism, and the intersection of the two.
-Join us on the second Thursday of each month at 6:00pm.
+Join us on the first Thursday of each month at 6:00pm.
 We’ll focus on a different book or film each month, with a few guest speakers and activities along the way.

 For the August meeting of Women Bike Book Club, we’re taking a field trip!
 OVARIAN PSYCOS, the documentary story of The Ovarian Psycos Bicycle Brigade in East LA who ride in protest of violence in the community and against women, is showing at the Roxie in SF.
 Details here.